TheRagingood/documentation/client-development.md

 ## Next Steps

-Join the [Slack](https://standardnotes.slack.com) group for general development discussion.
+Join the [Slack](https://standardnotes.org/slack) group for general development discussion.
 You can also email [dev@standardnotes.org](mailto:dev@standardnotes.org) for any questions.

-Check out the source code for other completed clients!
+Check out the source code for other completed clients:

 * [iOS + Android](https://github.com/standardnotes/mobile)
 * [Web](https://github.com/standardnotes/web)